Wireless Technology FAQ‘s

 To pair a transmitter with a receiver, both devices have “to speak the same language“.
 This means in the field of wireless technology that both devices have to use exactly the same radio frequency, and be able to understand the protocol.
 Therefore the telegrams of ZF products with ZF protocols can only identify with receivers that have the ZF protocol implemented, e.g. the ZF-specified-receiver.

 In the interface mode, the received sub telegrams of RF switches will be combined in one data telegram and sent via the UART interface.
+The interface mode is an open configuration system by which the received data is filtered and used according to the individual request.

 Principally, the receiver only communicates via UART and transmits the data of each radio reception from paired transmitters directly as TTL signal, or directly on the USB port to a connected computer.
 A connection to an industrial bus system like Modbus must be created by means of an additional converter.